BerWang/web/exercises/01_prof_dev/01_sensor_module/README.md

 ## Connecting to the API

 Whatever data you collect will need to be passed to the API developed by the rest of your team.
-This data will be transmitted over the WiFI network using the built-in WiFi on the NodeMCU board.
-There are two protocols you can use for this:
+This data will be transmitted over the WiFI network using the built-in WiFi on the NodeMCU board and should publish data to a message queue server (which will need to be set up by your team), using the [MQTT protocol](https://www.ibm.com/developerworks/community/blogs/5things/entry/5_things_to_know_about_mqtt_the_protocol_for_internet_of_things?lang=en).

-- REST
-- MQTT

-You together with your team will need to decide on which protocol to use.
-To help you with this you should try connecting to some existing IoT APIs which utilise both protocols:
+There are some existing IoT data patforms that use MQTT, you should investigate these:

 - [Adafruit](https://io.adafruit.com)
 - [Thinger](https://console.thinger.io)

+## Extension Tasks

-## Designing a PCB
+### Designing a PCB

 Now you have a prototype sensor module can you design a custom PCB ready for manufacture?